dance2die/sung.codes/content/blog/2018/react-podcast-episode-29-show-note/index.md

 ---
-title: "React Podcast Episode 29 -  "Don't Rewrite Your App for Hooks and Suspense" with Jared Palmer"
+title: "React Podcast Episode 29 -  'Don't Rewrite Your App for Hooks and Suspense' with Jared Palmer"
 date: "2018-11-22"
 ---